Lithium fuels hopes for revival on California’s largest lake

 Since 2003, the 324-square-mile (839-square-kilometer) lake has shrunk 40 square miles (104 square kilometers), exposing vast lakebed with microscopic wind-blown dust that contributes to poor air quality and asthma.

-The sea has been a key stopover for migrating birds.
-But as the lake has shrunk, the fish population has declined, chasing away about 25% of the more than 400 bird species that populated it five years ago, said Frank Ruiz, Audubon California’s Salton Sea program director.
+The sea is a key stopover for migrating birds, but species are declining as the fish they eat become scarce.
 Carcasses of oxygen-starved tilapia no longer blanket shores periodically with a stench that could reach Los Angeles because there are so few left.

 In Salton City, a town of about 6,000, roads curve along empty lots, a legacy of its first developer who stopped construction in 1960.
 Street signs with idyllic names like Harbor Drive and Sea Shore Avenue mark a barren landscape of cracked pavement.